Not used this year.

 But if we focus on the inter-actions - the relationships - we see that what is going on is social healing.

 Jesus receives everyone: Roman army officer, synagogue leader; tax collector; bleeding woman; leper.
 People who would otherwise despise each other; avoid being in the same room with each other; are connected because they connect with Jesus.
 The healing and forgiveness that Jesus provides restores relationships, restores the broken bonds of community.

-The effect of Jesus' life and teachings was that people no longer accepted social brokenness - sin and sickness and second guessing (i.e. lack of trust and loyalty) - as irreversible; as powers that one could do nothing about.
-Jesus demonstrated that there was power, was authority, that could - and did - do something about these things.
+The effect of Jesus' life and teachings was that people no longer accepted social brokenness - sin and sickness and second guessing (i.e. lack of trust and loyalty) - as irreversible; as powers that one could do anything about.
+Jesus demonstrated that there was power, was authority, were choices that could - and did - do something about these things.

 Jesus demonstrated that the power of God's presence was embedded in mercy and not in religious rituals (Matthew 9:13).
 But one had to stop being hopeless and hapless, stop being isolated; and start connecting and trusting.
 Because "mercy" is a relationship.

 If you stop and really think about it, the most difficult "miracle" in today's text is not the raising of the girl from death, nor the healing of the woman who had been bleeding for 12 years.
 The most difficult healing was including the despised tax collector Matthew back into community.
 Don't believe it?
 Try thinking of a person your community despises and invite them to church with you.